 Website Development Basics

-Website development is the creation or recreation of your website and for most people and businesses it comprises a large portion of their overall web presence.
+Website development is the creation or recreation of your website and for most businesses it comprises a large portion of their overall web presence.

 In today’s world it is extremely important to have a good website that really conveys the message your business is trying to send.
 Your website is your business’s face to the world.
 It tells people who you are, what you do, and how your business operates.

-In addition to facts and logical information, your website conveys a look and feel, which in turn creates a user experience.
-Whether you are aware of it or not, your website is responsible for communicating user experience.
+In addition to facts and logical information, your website conveys a look and feel.
+This look and feel in turn creates a user experience.
+Whether you are aware of it or not, your website is communicating user experience.
 If you want to bring in new business, your website development needs to be proactive.
 Successful businesses don’t skimp when it comes to website development.

 CMS for Website Development

 When it comes to website development, we use WordPress as a CMS at Northern Colorado SEO.
-We have tried several different CMS over the years, but right now we believe WordPress is at the top of the heap.
-WordPress can be easily configured for clients to take control after the site has gone live, it has a ton of options for modifying websites down the road, and it is an open source technology, so it’s probably not going to leave the scene any time soon.
+We have tried several different CMS over the years, but right now WordPress is at the top of the heap.
+WordPress can be easily configured for clients to take control after the site has gone live.
+It also has a ton of options for modifying websites down the road.
+Last but not least, WordPress is an open source technology.

 If you are planning on selling products or services on your freshly created website, that is what’s known as an e-commerce website.
-WordPress has many options for creating e-commerce websites and there are other content management systems out there, such as Shopify, that can also get the job done.
+WordPress has many options for creating e-commerce websites.
 E-commerce websites are more difficult to build and thus cost a bit more for their web development.

 Website Development Best Practices

 At Northern Colorado SEO, we always use best practices when it comes to website development.
-Your website is going to be built to last, not fall apart the first time you try to make a modification.
+Your website will be built to last, not fall apart the first time you try to make a modification.
 Some of the website development best practices we use are:

 - Overall focus on user experience (UX) – believe it or not, the people that come to your website are having an emotional experience.
 What emotion are you most trying to convey?
 That can be brought out through user experience.

 - Focus on site speed – Google has come out and said that speed is a ranking factor for web pages.
 Not only that, but the UX of your website will suffer if your pages have long loading times.
 Your bounce rate will also suffer, bringing you down in the search rankings.
-Key takeaway: speed matters.
+Speed matters.
+Optimize for speed.

 - Calls to Action – What are you trying to accomplish when a user comes to your website?
 Do you want them to request a quote?
 Sign up for an email letter?
 Connect with you on social media?
 Calls to action throughout the website make those conversions much easier.

-- NAP in the Header and/or Footer – One thing we know Google likes is having your name, address, and phone (NAP) on every page of your website at least once.
-It’s somewhat old-school, but Google believes that businesses with a bricks and mortar location are more trustworthy than those that do not.
+- NAP in the Header and/or Footer – Google likes publishing your name, address, and phone (NAP) on every page of your website at least once.
+It’s somewhat old-school, but Google believes that businesses with a bricks and mortar location are more trustworthy than those without.

-- Structured Data Inclusion – Including structured data is part of every website development project that we take on.
-It’s simple and it again helps the search engines better understand what your pages are about.
-That structured data will stay with your website for as long as you own it (unless you remove it), which can be a great way of separating yourself from your competition.
+- Structured Data Inclusion – We include structured data on every website development project that we take on.
+It’s simple and it helps the search engines better understand your content.
+That structured data will stay with your website for as long as you own it (unless you remove it), which is a great way to make your business stand out.

 SEO & Website Development

-DIY website makers like these are simply not set up for website visibility.
-The code behind them can be very sloppy and trying to optimize them after they have gone live is a real problem.
-For this reason, I encourage people that are going to bring traffic to their website after it has been created to stay away from these types of tools.
+DIY website makers like these will not give your website maximum visibility.
+The code behind them can be very sloppy and optimizing them after they have gone live is a real headache.
+Will you be running an SEO campaign after your new website is published?
+Stay away from DIY website builders.